 Made from the best virgin woods

-hardwoods such as maple, oak, birch and ash.
-And we all know that softwoods like pine, fir and spruce set.
+hardwood such as maple, oak, birch and ash.
+And we all know that planting conifers such as pine, spruce and fir.
+Three pellets.

-consumption : The majority of consumption, 61.8%, was for heat generation.
-Pellet consumption for heating can be further subdivided into three markets: residential heating (69%), commercial heating (19%) and CHP heating (12%).
-The remaining 38.2% of the wood pellets were used to generate electricity.
-It should be noted that the technologies for generating energy from pellets for heat, electricity or both are mature and offer efficient and reliable processes.
+The majority of consumption went to heat production, which represented 61.8%.
+Pellet consumption for heat can further be divided into three markets – residential heating (69%), commercial heating (19%) and heat generated from cogeneration (12%).
+The remaining 38.2% of wood pellets were used for power generation.
+It should be noted that the technologies for producing energy from pellets for heat, electricity or both are mature and offer efficient and reliable processes.
+Three pellets

-If you want to get a reliable source of heat, save money and help protect the environment, biomass wood pellets 6mm are a good choice.
-When the pellets burn, they release the same amount of carbon dioxide that the wood biomass absorbs as it grows, making them climate neutral.
+If you want to get a reliable heat source, you can save money and protect the environment, biomass Wood Pellets 6mm makes a good choice.
+When the pellets burn, they release the same amount of carbon dioxide as the wood biomass absorbs during growth, making them carbon neutral.
+Three pellets

-An excellent pellet quality is essential for a constant and optimal heating process.
-Since there are different qualities of fuel, it is important for owners of stoves and boilers to choose the right quality fuel that best suits their systems.
+Excellent pellet quality is important to achieve a constant and optimal heating process.
+As there are different grades of fuel, it is crucial for stove and boiler owners to choose the right high quality fuel that best suits their installations.
+Three pellets

-From heating to horse keeping: Wood pellets A1 used:
+From heating to horse bedding: Wood Pellets A1 uses:

-Our pellets are a small and compact product that overcomes some major challenges.
-You are a true force of nature.
-The size of a bottle cork, they are a high-energy, low-ash, low-moisture, and clean-burning heating source for wood pellet heating and boilers in large residential, commercial and industrial heating applications.
+A small and compact product that copes with some big challenges.
+Our pellets are a true force of nature.
+About the height of a bottle cork, they are an energy-rich, low-ash, low-moisture and clean-burning heat source for wood pellet stoves and boilers in residential, commercial and large-scale industrial heating applications.
+Three pellets

-Our 6mm wood pellets are also a natural and convenient choice for horse bedding.
-They are highly absorbent, drastically reduce manure time, reduce the consumption of bed linen and are easy to store and transport.
+Our wood pellets 6mm are also a natural and comfortable choice for bedding in the horses.
+They are highly absorbent, drastically cut mucking time, reduce bedding consumption, and are easy to store and transport.
+Three pellets.

-For an optimal lifespan, wood pellets should be stored indoors.
-A dehumidifier may be required in humid locations.
-When properly stored, pellets can be kept for over two years, but ideally within six months.
-At Wood Log Craft, we can store pellets outdoors due to our high turnover rate, so not a ton of pellets is left outdoors for more than a month or two.
+For the best possible lifespan, wood pellets should be stored indoors.
+Damp locations may require a dehumidifier.
+When stored correctly, pellets can have a shelf life of over two years, but ideally they are used within a six month period.
+At Wood Log Craft we can store pellets outside due to our high turnover rate, so no tonne of pellets is out for more than a month or two.
+Three pellets

-Water destroys wood pellets.
-Wood pellet bags are not waterproof.
+Water will destroy wood pellets.
+Wood Pellets bags are not waterproof.
 Each bag contains small hair holes to allow the pellets to breathe.
-Particular care is required to avoid water absorption.
+Take special care to prevent water absorption.
+Three pellets

-Wood pellets A1 from the pallet are supplied with a UV-resistant bag / hood that can be kept for up to 12 months.
-Do not remove the bag / hood until the pellets are used.
+Wood pellets A1 at the pallet come covered with a UV-resistant bag / cap that is effective for up to 12 months.
+Do not remove the bag / cap before the pellets are to be used.

 Acceptance of acceptance and storage of raw materials:

-The product is carried out on the factory premises.
+The product is carried out in the plant area.

-The raw material take-off point consists of concrete slabs.
+The raw material reception site is made of concrete slabs.

-A railroad feeder comes to the construction site that can be used for the delivery of raw materials.
-Access routes for trucks are also available.
+Rail feeders arrive at the site which can be used for the delivery of raw materials.
+Truck access roads are also available.

-The raw material storage location consists of a storage area and an area for the immediate raw material supply for processing.
+Raw material storage location consists of storage area and area with raw material immediate supply for processing.
+Three pellets

-The transport is unloaded by a timber loader based on the LIEBHERR A 924 В excavator.
+Transport is unloaded by a three-loader on the bottom of the excavator LIEBHERR A 924 В.

-Unloading takes place in storage areas or directly in the work area of the wood supply for processing.
+Unloading goes into storage areas or directly to the work area for wood supply for processing.

-The wood quality and quantity are accepted on site together with the radiological control.
+Timber quality and quantity acceptance are carried out on site together with radiological control.

-Pellet fuels (or pellets) are biofuels made from compressed organic matter or biomass.
-Pellets can be made from one of five general categories of biomass: industrial waste and by-products, food waste, agricultural residues, energy crops, and virgin wood.
+Pellet fuel (or pellets) is biofuel made from compressed organic material or biomass.
+Pellets can be made from one of five general categories of biomass: industrial waste and by-products, food waste, agricultural residues, energy crops and virgin.
+Three pellets

-Wood pellets are the most common type of pellet fuel and are generally made from compacted sawdust and related industrial wastes from the milling of wood, the manufacture of wood products and furniture, and construction.
-Other sources of industrial waste include empty fruit clusters, palm kernel pods, coconut shells, and tree tops and branches that are discarded during logging.
-So-called “black pellets” are made from biomass, refined in a similar way to hard coal and developed for use in existing coal-fired power plants.
+Wood pellets are the most common type of pellet fuel and are usually made from compressed sawdust and associated industrial waste from timber milling, wood product and furniture manufacturing and construction.
+Other industrial waste sources include empty fruit bunches, palm kernel shells, coconut shells and tree tops and branches discarded during felling.
+So-called “black pellets” are made from biomass, refined to resemble hard coal and were developed for use in existing coal-fired power plants.

-Pellets are categorized according to calorific value, moisture and ash content and dimensions.
-They can be used as fuels for power generation, commercial or residential heating, and cooking.
-Pellets are extremely dense and can be made with a low moisture content (less than 10%), which allows them to be burned with a very high combustion efficiency.
+Pellets are categorized according to heating value, moisture and ash content and dimensions.
+They can be used as fuel for power generation, commercial heating or residential heating and cooking.
+Pellets are extremely dense and can be produced with a low moisture content (below 10%) which means that they can be burned with very high combustion efficiency.

-The company uses environmentally friendly raw materials for pellet production, which are supplied under contracts with the State Forestry of Poland.
-This gives us the opportunity not only to guarantee the stability of the quality indicators, but also to guarantee the stability of the quantities of products supplied.
-This type of cooperation determines the unconditional fulfillment of our obligations towards counterparties.
+This gives us the opportunity not only to guarantee the stability of quality indicators, but also to provide guarantees for the stability of the delivered product volumes.
+This type of cooperation predetermines unconditional fulfillment of our obligations towards counterparties.
+Three pellets

-Each released batch of our wood pellets corresponds to specially developed and approved technical conditions that make our pellets competitive on both the domestic and foreign markets.
-The ash content of our pellets is within 1%, so they can be used for heating private houses.
+Each released batch of wood pellets corresponds to specially developed and approved technical conditions that make our pellets competitive in both domestic and foreign markets.
+The ash content in our pellets is within 1%, which means that they can be used for heating private houses.